distrochooser/distrochooser/CONTRIBUTING.md

 # Contributing to the distrochooser project

-Thank you for your interest in contributing to the distrochoooser project 🎉!
+Thank you for your interest in contributing to the distrochooser project 🎉!

+# General

+Distrochooser has a very slow development cycle as this is a "weekend warrior" project.
+This means that issues might be unanswered for months before being picked up.
+But don't worry, they will be discussed, but just not that fast as in large projects.

+Please note that there will no discussions with deleted accounts (on PR/ Issues/ Discussions).
+These threads will be closed.

 # Preparations